Complete Next-to-Next-to-Leading-Order QCD Correction to $J/\psi \to 3\gamma$ Decay

 The calculation of all $d_j^{(l)}$ follows our previous work~\cite{Huang:2023pmn}.
 First, 6 tree-level, 48 one-loop, and 894 two-loop Feynman diagrams for $J/\psi\rightarrow 3\gamma$ are generated with FeynArts~\cite{Hahn:2000kx}.
 Lorentz contraction, Dirac and color traces are handled by private code optimized for long fermion chains.
 The package \texttt{CalcLoop}~\cite{Calcloop} then decomposes all amplitudes into 6 and 96 Feynman integral families for the $A^{(1)}$ and $A^{(2)}$ contributions, respectively.
 Kira~\cite{Kira:2021} reduces all integrals to master integrals.
 Finally, AMFlow~\cite{Liu:2022chg} computes all master integrals.

 As expected, all coefficients $c^{(l)}_i$ and $d^{(l)}_i$ are finite, confirming NRQCD factorization at QCD NNLO for $J/\psi \to 3\gamma$ at amplitude level.

 For phase space integration, we use the Gauss-Kronrod quadrature rule.
 The phase space depends on two kinematic invariants $s_1$ and $s_2$.
-We adopt the G7-K15 rule, discretizing each invariant with 15 points, giving $15 \times 15 = 225$ sampling points across the phase space.
+We adopt the G7-K15 rule, discretizing each invariant with 15 points, giving $15 \times 15 = 225$ sampling points across the phase space. {The uncertainty from the phase-space integration is about 0.6\% estimated in G7-K15 algorithm, and verified for the LO and NLO parts against the LO analytic result and NLO results obtained in previous research works~\cite{Mackenzie:1981sf, Campbell:2007ws}.}

 At each sampling point, we use the differential equation method, which was first employed in~\cite{Liu:2020kpc}.
 For each integral family, the target integrals are reduced to master integrals by integration-by-parts (IBP) identities, keeping $s_1$ and $s_2$ symbolic.
 Differential equations for these master integrals in $s_1$ and $s_2$ are then set up by differentiating the master integrals as per Eq.(8) and subsequently applying IBP reduction to express the results in terms of the master integrals.
 Both IBP reduction and differential equation construction are done with Kira.
 High-precision numerical values for these master integrals at a single phase space point are computed with AMFlow as boundary conditions.
 Using the differential equation solver in AMFlow, the master integrals are evaluated at all remaining sampling points.